-E. Every person licensed under this article shall keep an accurate and complete record which shall record the amount and character of all citrus fruit received from any person for payment or sale, the date of receiving the shipment, the name of the consignee, the condition of the shipment if it arrives in other than good condition in the city or town in which it is to be sold by the licensee and the date when the shipment is sold, together with the price for which the shipment sold.
+E. Every person licensed under this article shall keep an accurate and complete record, which shall record the amount and character of all citrus fruit received from any person for payment or sale, the date of receiving the shipment, the name of the consignee, the condition of the shipment if it arrives in other than good condition in the city or town in which it is to be sold by the licensee and the date the shipment is sold, together with the price for which the shipment sold.

-F. The records of a licensee pertaining to the receipt, packing, loading, shipment and sale of citrus fruit affected by this article shall at all times be open to inspection upon demand by any consignor as to an entry concerning citrus fruit received by the licensee from the consignor.
+F. The records of a licensee pertaining to the receipt, packing, loading, shipment and sale of citrus fruit affected by this article shall at all times be open to inspection on demand by any consignor as to an entry concerning citrus fruit received by the licensee from the consignor.